daemonchild/carpark-manager/README.md

 jar cvmf ..\..\MANIFEST.MF ..\prototype-1.0.jar  .\carparkmanager\*.class
 ```

 You will then need to ensure that there is a file called "database.csv" in the prototype/database-files/ folder.
 There is a file supplied named "sample-database.csv" in the folder.
-The simplest option is to rename that file and ensure that you run the application
+The simplest option is to rename that file and ensure that you run the application from the root folder of the project.

+---

 ## Application Development File System